 This is just about 3PLs gaining control over their own operations.
 As you can imagine, it’s important to have visibility between shippers and their 3PL partners.
 Open communication, transparency, and visibility between a logistics provider and its customers are an absolute must, but if you can’t see where your carriers’ trucks are at any given moment, you can’t facilitate that level of transparency.

 Agility and flexibility are important in the current business environment as well.
 For retailers, this means shipping goods of various weights, packaging, and sizes.
 Plus, you need to consider reverse logistics.
-Luckily, with new last mile carrier tracking solutions, 3PL firms can solve the underlying lack of visibility and transparency that plagues most supply chains.
+Luckily, with new last mile carrier tracking solutions and 3PL freight software, 3PL firms can solve the underlying lack of visibility and transparency that plagues most supply chains.

 How?
 There are a few distinct ways: